I bought $250 in bitcoin. Here's what I learned

 But first, there are two things you should know about me: I tend to be almost as afraid of losing money investing as I am of flying.
 On some level, I figured one fear might cancel out the other.

-So last Thursday, while waiting for a flight to Nashville, I pulled up a popular digital wallet application called Coinbase that can be used to buy and sell bitcoin.
+So last Thursday, while waiting for a flight to Nashville, I pulled up a popular application called Coinbase that can be used to buy and sell bitcoin.
 The virtual currency had hit $10,000 for the first time a couple days earlier, before retreating somewhat.
 News of bitcoin's rapid rise was everywhere, including on CNN.

 For 15 minutes at the airport, I refreshed the price of bitcoin over and over, watching as it gained and lost hundreds of dollars in a matter of minutes.
 I called out the price fluctuations breathlessly to my wife, who gently encouraged me not to be an idiot, before returning to her magazine.